gareth-j/threaded_rands/README.md

 There are three generator types to select from

-1. pcg64 - an implementation of the PCG64 generator by Prof. Melissa O'Neill
+1. pcg64 - an implementation of the PCG64 generator by Prof. Melissa O'Neill,
- 	 - a statistically good algorithm for creating pseudo-random numbers in parallel, uses the pcg64_unique from her PCG library
+ 	   a statistically good algorithm for creating pseudo-random numbers in parallel,
+	   uses the pcg64_unique from her PCG library

 2. xoro128 - an implementation of the xoroshiro128+ PRNG from Sebastian Vigna, another statistically good